 The BSP requires the VASP to secure a Certificate of Authority (COA) and must comply with pertinent BSP rules and regulations.
 They are also considered Money Service Businesses (MSBs).

 The minimum paid-up capital is ₱50 million (roughly $1 million) for those VASPs that will have a custody business while those without is required a paid-up capital of Php 10 million (roughly $200,000).
 There will also be annual fees.

 The BSP also requires the VASPs to protect the customer’s wallets and adopt a risk management system to mitigate risks that may arise from outsourcing.

 There is also a registration fee of ₱100,000 (roughly $2,000) and an annual service fee of ₱300,000 (roughly $6,000)

 The VASP must create campaigns to educate their customers about safeguarding their virtual asset and fiat currency wallets, cybersecurity tips, the actual fees and charges, and problem resolution procedures.

 Crypto wallets are not just any other e-money wallets.
 In fact, it’s just a representation of the customer’s address on the blockchain (called a public address) which can only be accessed by signing it with a private key.
-To keep things simple to the customer, some VASPs do not give the private key to their customers, but some also do.
-With that the BSP requires the licensed VASPs to disclose and explain to their customers whether the responsibility of protecting the private key rests with them or not.
+To keep things simple for the customer, some VASPs do not give the private key to their customers, but some also do.
+With that, the BSP requires the licensed VASPs to disclose and explain to their customers whether the responsibility of protecting the private key rests with them or not.